RoboMIND 2.0: A Multimodal, Bimanual Mobile Manipulation Dataset for Generalizable Embodied Intelligence: Related Work

 \subsection{Large-Scale Robot Manipulation Datasets}

-The development of generalist robotic agents capable of mastering manipulation tasks in unstructured environments is fundamentally constrained by the availability of high-quality training data.
-While general-purpose simulators~\citep{coumans2016pybullet,gazebo,isaacgym} and photorealistic environments~\citep{AI2-THOR,chang2017matterport3d,habitat} offer scalable platforms for policy learning, the \textit{sim-to-real gap} frequently compromises the transferability of these policies to physical hardware.
-Consequently, research has pivoted toward direct real-world data acquisition.
-Early efforts utilized automated self-supervision~\citep{pinto2016supersizing,levine2018learning} or domain-specific expert demonstrations~\citep{gupta2018robot}, but human teleoperation has since emerged as the standard for capturing complex, long-horizon behaviors~\citep{mandlekar2018roboturk,sharma2018multiple}.
-Foundational datasets such as BridgeData V2~\citep{walke2023bridgedata} and RoboSet~\citep{bharadhwaj2024roboagent} provided critical benchmarks but remained limited to a narrow set of skills, while task-diverse datasets like RH20T~\citep{fang2024rh20t} often lacked the data scale required for pre-training large foundation models.
+The development of generalist robotic policies capable of mastering manipulation tasks in unstructured environments depends fundamentally on the availability of high-quality training data.
+Although general-purpose simulators~\citep{coumans2016pybullet,gazebo,isaacgym,isaacsim,SAPIEN} and photorealistic simulation environments~\citep{AI2-THOR,chang2017matterport3d,gu2023maniskill2,habitat,tao2024maniskill3} offer scalable platforms for policy learning, the gap between simulation and reality frequently compromises the transferability of these policies to hardware and task scenarios in the real world.
+Consequently, research has pivoted toward acquiring data directly from the real world because such data originates from actual application scenarios and represents the most valuable and premium resources.
+Early efforts utilized automated scripts based on rules or expert policies specific to a domain~\citep{pinto2016supersizing,gupta2018robot,levine2018learning,cabi2019scaling,dasari2020robonet,kalashnikov2021mt}.
+Human teleoperation has since emerged as a universal method for capturing complex, dexterous, and extended behaviors~\citep{mandlekar2018roboturk,sharma2018multiple,ebert2021bridge,brohan2022rt,jang2022bc,walke2023bridgedata,bharadhwaj2024roboagent,fang2024rh20t}.